| | |

 skeletal muscle blood vessels, sweat glands, and pilomotor

 smooth muscle) to receive sympathetic input.
+In addition

 to the paired paravertebral ganglia, there are several unpaired